The Food and Agriculture Organization of the United Nations (FAO)

 Headquarters: Rome, Italy

-Director General: Mr. Qu Dongyu (People’s Republic of China)
+Director General: Qu Dongyu (People’s Republic of China)

-Member States : FAO has 194 member states.
+Member States : FAO has 193 member states.
 Moreover, the European Union is a member organization; Faroe Islands and Tokelau are associate members.
-The full list of members is available on the website of FAO.
 Türkiye has been a member of FAO since 6 April 1948.

 FAO was founded at the first FAO Conference held in Canada on 16 October 1945 with the objective of providing food security in the world through organizing efforts for food and agriculture.
 The Headquarters of FAO was moved from Washington to Rome in 1951.

 FAO activities are conducted through the Conference, Council and Committees.
 The highest decision-making body of FAO is the Conference, which is held biennially with high-level participation from all member states.
-During the Conference, member states review the global developments in the fields of food and agriculture and approve of the calendar of events and budget of FAO for the next two years.
+During the Conference, member states review the global developments in the related fields and approve of the calendar of events and budget of FAO for the next two years.
 The Conference is also tasked with electing a Director General every four years to govern and represent FAO.

 The general administrative affairs of FAO are governed by the Council which has 49 members.
 The Council members are elected by the Conference for a period of three years.
-The Council gathers two times a year to make the necessary preparations for the Conference meetings.
-Türkiye was elected to be represented in the Council in 2013.
+The Council gathers five times in each biennium to make the necessary preparations for the Conference meetings.

 The decisions taken at the Conference are put into practice through the Council.
 The Council pursue its activities through sub working groups, such as Committees and Commissions.